Shopify/erb_lint/README.md

 end
 ```

+## Rake

+You can add Rake support by adding the following to your `Rakefile`:

+    require "erb_lint/rake_task"
+    ERBLint::RakeTask.new

+The Rake task can be customized as follows:

+    # Custom arguments.
+    ERBLint::RakeTask.new { %w[--autocorrect .] }

+    # Custom name and arguments.
+    ERBLint::RakeTask.new(:erb_auto_correct) { %w[--autocorrect .] }

+Once required, the default tasks will be available (i.e. `bundle exec rake -T`) unless customized further:

+    rake erb_lint

 ## Output formats

 You can change the output format of ERB Lint by specifying formatters with the `-f/--format` option.